ironhack-labs/unit-testing-guided-example/README.md

 - If the function is called with a single number, and no second argument is passed, the function should act as if the second argument passed equals `0`.
 - If the function is called without any arguments, the function should act as if both arguments passed equal `0`.

+## Iteration 5 - Subtracting

 The `subtract` function follows the same logic.
-Complete it, and ensure you're checking the results of the unit tests to ensure that all of the requirements are met.
+Complete it, and check the results of the unit tests to ensure that all of the requirements are met.

 ## Iteration 6 - Dividing